 - We offer some online courses, which allow students to learn in a flexible environment.

-The Queens College Foundation has very generously given over $400,000 for graduate scholarships this year.
-New applicants for Fall 2019 entry should apply by April 15 in order to be considered.
+The Queens College Foundation has very generously given over $400,000 for graduate scholarships for Fall 2019 applicants who applied for admissions by April 15 to be considered.

 See a sample syllabus of the introductory required class, Social Justice in Theory and Practice (URBST 705)